Financial support for open access publishing

 Eligible articles must be peer-reviewed and submitted for publication in fully open access journals only.
 A fully open access journal must make all content freely available online immediately upon publication.

-Manuscripts submitted on or after May 1st, 2017 are eligible for this discount.
+Manuscripts submitted on or after May 1st, 2018 are eligible for this discount for this fiscal year.

 The following requirements must be met to be eligible for Library shared support: